Iasa-Global/btabok/pages/structured_canvases/viewpoint_template_card.md

 folder: structured_canvases
 ---

 The viewpoint template card is used to describe a viewpoint used by an architecture practice.
-The viewpoint concept ([see views article](https://btabok.iasaglobal.org/views-and-viewpoints/)) is used to help in describing an architecture and is based on ISO 42010.
+The viewpoint concept [see views article](../engagement_model/views.md){:target="_blank"} is used to help in describing an architecture and is based on ISO 42010.

 ![image001](media/viewpoint_template_card001.svg)